-You’ll also need to have a Pinterest Ads manager business account.
+You’ll first need to have a Pinterest Ads manager business account.
 This is where you can manage your target audience, define your campaign goals, and track performance.

-From there, Pinterest will reach out to you to discuss the next steps.
-However, it’s good to get a head start on your Pinterest Shopping product feed.
+From there, it’s good to get a head start on your Pinterest Shopping product catalog.
 Luckily, if you have a Google Shopping product feed, you’ll already have most of the required information.